Alcidespb24/RAG/output.md

 (ii) Contents.
 A data use agreement between the covered entity and the limited data set recipient must:

-(A) Establish the permitted uses and disclosures of such information by the limited data set recipient, consistent with paragraph (e)(3) of this section.
+- (A) Establish the permitted uses and disclosures of such information by the limited data set recipient, consistent with paragraph (e)(3) of this section.
 The data use agreement may not authorize the limited data set recipient to use or further disclose the information in a manner that would violate the requirements of this subpart, if done by the covered entity;
-(B) Establish who is permitted to use or receive the limited data set; and (C) Provide that the limited data set recipient will:
+- (B) Establish who is permitted to use or receive the limited data set; and
-(1) Not use or further disclose the information other than as permitted by the data use agreement or as otherwise required by law;
-(2) Use appropriate safeguards to prevent use or disclosure of the information other than as provided for by the data use agreement;
-(3) Report to the covered entity any use or disclosure of the information not provided for by its data use agreement of which it becomes aware;
-(4) Ensure that any agents to whom it provides the limited data set agree to the same restrictions and conditions that apply to the limited data set recipient with respect to such information; and
-(5) Not identify the information or contact the individuals.
+- (C) Provide that the limited data set recipient will:

 # (iii) Compliance.

 (A) A covered entity is not in compliance with the standards in paragraph (e) of this section if the covered entity knew of a pattern of activity or practice of the limited data set recipient that constituted a material breach or violation of the data use agreement, unless the covered entity took reasonable steps to cure the breach or end the violation, as applicable, and, if such steps were unsuccessful:

-(1) Discontinued disclosure of protected health information to the recipient; and (2) Reported the problem to the Secretary.
+- (1) Discontinued disclosure of protected health information to the recipient; and
+- (2) Reported the problem to the Secretary.

 # (f) Fundraising communications.

 (1) Standard: Uses and disclosures for fundraising.
 Subject to the conditions of paragraph (f)(2) of this section, a covered entity may use, or disclose to a business associate or to an institutionally related foundation, the following protected health information for the purpose of raising funds for its own benefit, without an authorization meeting the requirements of § 164.508:

-(i) Demographic information relating to an individual, including name, address, other contact information, age, gender, and date of birth;
+- (i) Demographic information relating to an individual, including name, address, other contact information, age, gender, and date of birth;
-(ii) Dates of health care provided to an individual;
+- (ii) Dates of health care provided to an individual;
-(iii) Department of service information;
+- (iii) Department of service information;
-(iv) Treating physician;
+- (iv) Treating physician;
-(v) Outcome information; and
+- (v) Outcome information; and
-(vi) Health insurance status.
+- (vi) Health insurance status.

 (2) Implementation specifications: Fundraising requirements. (i) A covered entity may not use or disclose protected health information for fundraising purposes as otherwise permitted by paragraph (f)(1) of this section unless a statement required by § 164.520(b)(1)(iii)(A) is included in the covered entity's notice of privacy practices.